lupplaridel/content-ops-starter/content/pages/enrollnow.md

           isRequired: true
           width: full
         - type: TextareaFormControl
-          name: Program You're Interested In
+          name: 'How did you hear about us? '
           label: Message
           hideLabel: true
           placeholder: Your message